PoisotLab/SpeciesDistributionToolkit.jl/README.md

 [mnrp]: https://monorepo.tools/

-Note that the packages *do* work indepently as well, but they are now *designed* to work together.
+Note that the packages *do* work independently as well, but they are now *designed* to work together.
 In particular, when installing `SpeciesDistributionToolkit`, you get access to all the functions and types exported by the component packages.
 This is the *recommended* way to interact with the packages.